felixlu/awesome-stars/topics.md

 - [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
 Run any coding agent with your own subscription.
 Available on desktop, mobile and VPS.
 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [warpdotdev/warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.
-- [superset-sh/superset](https://github.com/superset-sh/superset) - Superset is agentic IDE to orchestrate 100+ coding agents in parallel.
-Run any agent with your own subscription.
+- [superset-sh/superset](https://github.com/superset-sh/superset) - Run 100+ coding agents in parallel.
+Claude Code, Codex, or any CLI agent, each in its own isolated workspace.
+Bring your own subscriptions.
 - [mfontanini/presenterm](https://github.com/mfontanini/presenterm) - A markdown terminal slideshow tool
 - [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh
 - [kingToolbox/WindTerm](https://github.com/kingToolbox/WindTerm) - A professional cross-platform SSH/Sftp/Shell/Telnet/Tmux/Serial terminal.